rtgdk/Wallet/README.md

 You can simple add income/expense or upload an excel sheet for multiple transactions.

 # ToDo
-Display the table with bootstrap datatable.
-(Easy sort and filter) Add an option for comments.
-(Model already has that field, you can change it easily)
+-Display the table with bootstrap datatable.
+(Easy sort and filter) -Add an option for comments.
+(Model already has that field, you can change it easily) -Add calendar in add option

 # To Run
 1. `virtualenv venv`